Way Cool: Linear Algebra in the Oracle Database 1

 Example 2: BurgerRama Cartoon Dolls

-(originally in the October 1991 edition of
+(originally in the October 1991 edition of Mathematics Teacher - adapted from here)

 Joan King is marketing director for the BurgerRama restaurant chain.
 BurgerRama has decided to have a cartoon-character doll made to sell at a premium price at participating BurgerRama locations.
 The company can choose from several different versions of the doll that sell at different prices.
 King’s problem is to decide which selling price will best suit the needs of BurgerRama’s customers and store managers.
 King has data (Table 1) from previous similar promotions to help her make a decision.